ki-editor/ki-editor/docs/src/normal-mode/core-movements.md

 This is useful for example when you are within the body of a function and you want to jump to the function name.

+This is also practical in the [File Explorer](../components/file-explorer.md) because the file explorer is rendered using YAML, so going to Parent Line means going to parent folder!

 ## To Index

 Keybinding: `0`